blissartt/blissartt/README.md

 [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.

-Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
-We do not consent to GitHub's use of this project's code in Copilot.
+Any use of this repo's code by GitHub Copilot, past or present, is done without our permission.
+I do not consent to GitHub's use of this repo's code in Copilot.